• Skip to primary navigation

 Megan Long

 Megan Long graduated Summa Cum Laude from Winthrop University with a BA in Dance and a minor in Psychology in 2017.
 She was awarded “Most Inspiring Junior and Senior Choreographer” during her undergraduate studies.
 After graduation, Megan grew as a dancer, choreographer, and person in New York City while working as an Intern and Training Fellow at Gibney.
 Megan specializes in contemporary, tap, and jazz, garnering numerous awards for her choreography work at competitive studios throughout the southeast.
-Outside of ADC, Megan performs in SIDEWAYS dance company and works backstage with Applause Talent connecting with dancers throughout the US.
+Outside of ADC, Megan performs with Monica Hogan Dance Works and works backstage with Applause Talent connecting with dancers throughout the US.
 Megan is a dedicated teacher and finds inspiration and purpose in watching her students grow.

 Semaj Johnson